 SchemaNode

-Intermediate nodes used in defining the schema of an Index, creating the structure of a book.
+These intermediate nodes are used to define the schema of an Index, thereby creating the structure of a book.

 SchemaNode